DannyOppenheimer/Deep_Neural_Netowrk/README.md

-# Neural Network Battle Plan
+# Artificial Neural Network Battle Plan

 ## Have layers of neurons as neuron objects in an array